sleepy909/cpassman/branches/2.0b1/readme.txt

 * improvement: when importing items, 2 options permits to set restriction arguments
 * improvement: "copy to clipboard" items are deleted for memory optimization [3177788]
 * improvement: dynamic load of items list (to optimze time loading)
+* improvement: on cpassman exit, user is fully disconnected
 * fixed: problem with slash in label [3141743]
 * fixed: password in cleartext in log [3141167]
 * fixed: deleted pws show up in the search [3160582]